CaioCeretta/bytegrad/hooks-mistakes/src/app/StateInitializing/explanation.md

     )
   )

 This would also work, by checking if there is a post.
-We must not forget to type the state object because otherwise the code will show a red squigly line on the property, so it would be good, if we know what properties a post has to add something like

-useState<{title: string, body: string}>()